 I hope you try these tips, and that you find them useful.
 Please share this post with other teachers, students and English learners.

-Oh, and don’t forget to keep smiling! 😄
+Don’t forget to keep smiling! 😄